Firm commended for its notable transactional work in infrastructure, energy development, and finance.

-Adam Kestenbaum, partner in the Washington, D.C. office of Latham & Watkins, focuses on executive compensation and employee benefits matters.
+Adam Kestenbaum, Local Chair of the Tax Department in the Washington, D.C. office of Latham & Watkins, focuses on executive compensation and employee benefits matters.
 He advises on all types of compensation arrangements and benefit plans and in a variety of industries, with extensive experience working with oil and gas companies and master limited partnerships.

 As a member of the Tax Department, Retirement Committee, and global Benefits, Compensation & Employment Practice, Mr. Kestenbaum works with public and private companies, private equity sponsors, and executives, with particular focus on:

 - Compensation and benefits issues that arise in corporate mergers and acquisitions, initial public offerings, financings, spin-offs, and other corporate transactions

 - Negotiating and drafting executive employment and separation agreements

 - Designing incentive and equity-based compensation programs and deferred compensation plans